Coritiba Foot Ball Club: 1950s and 1960s

 In 1960, Coritiba won the Campeonato Paranaense again.
 In that year, the club lost the famous coin game to Grêmio for the title of Taça Brasil.
 After three draws between the clubs, the title was decided with the flip of a coin.
 In 1967, Evangelino da Costa Neves became the new president of Coritiba and he stayed at the helm for more than twenty years.
 On August 6, Coritiba defeated Atlético Madrid of Spain in Belfort Duarte 3–2, with three goals from Walter.
-On December 12, Coritiba beat the Hungarian national side 1–0 at Belfort Duarte.
+On December 12, Coritiba beat the Hungary national side 1–0 at Belfort Duarte.

 In 1968, Coritiba ended a draught of eight years without titles when they became champion of the Campeonato Paranaense, also winning the Torneio Internacional de Verão.
 On June 2, Coritiba played Napoli of Italy, at Belfort Duarte.
-On November 13, Coritiba played the Brazilian national team, losing 2–1.
+On November 13, Coritiba played the Brazil national team, losing 2–1.

 In 1969, Coritiba embarked on its first international tour, playing friendlies in Germany, Austria, Bulgaria, the Netherlands and Belgium, and participating in the III Torneio Cidade de Murcia (III Tournament in Murcia), in Spain.
 The club won the Pierre Colon Cup in France as well.
 Coritiba played against the likes of Valencia of Spain, Borussia Dortmund of Germany, Bordeaux of France, Feyenoord of the Netherlands, Austria Vienna of Austria, Levski Sofia of Bulgaria, and Anderlecht of Belgium.